02/09/2024

 Progressives in Europe have taken child policy seriously, yet despite the progress, much remains to be done to ensure quality early education and care for all.
 Unfortunately, right-wing governments are pushing back, cutting social investments that support families and education.
 The Partito Democratico (PD), along with the PES Group in the Committee of the Regions (PES CoR) and FEPS, is committed to resisting right-wing efforts to dismantle welfare systems and continue advocating for robust support for early childhood care and education.

-The conversation will benefit from the inputs of:
+The conversation benefitted from the inputs of:

 • Irene Manzi, Member of the Chamber of Deputies, leader of the Partito Democratico in the Committee on Culture and Education.
 Member of the Secretariat of the PD responsible for child education services and family support, assistance to a school of community, Italy